Jundel-Malazarte/Jundel-Malazarte/README.md

-### Hi there fellow Developer, I'm [Jundel Malazarte](https://www.canva.com/design/DAGr7PDxqK4/jNSv_f1KSuxcW3N5EiXsaw/edit?utm_content=DAGr7PDxqK4&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton) 👋
+### Hi there fellow Developer, I'm [Jundel Malazarte](https://www.canva.com/design/DAG6V4asgK8/S_pqGWV2yCBtwiON-w8qFQ/view?utm_content=DAG6V4asgK8&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=h11bd880263) 👋

 🎓 Bachelor of Science in Information Technology graduate from the University of Cebu – Main Campus, Philippines.
 Aspiring software developer with a passion for learning modern technologies in software development, web development, and digital productivity.
 Always eager to contribute to open-source projects and grow through collaboration on GitHub.

-**Interest in**:
+**Interests**:

-- Software Development
+- **Software Development**: Developing scalable, efficient, and reliable software using various programming languages and frameworks.
-- Web Development
+- **Web Development**: Building responsive, user-friendly, and accessible web applications using modern web technologies.
-- Backend Development
+- **Backend Development**: Designing and implementing robust, secure, and scalable backend systems using server-side programming languages.
-- IoT Projects
+- **IoT Projects**: Developing innovative solutions using microcontrollers, sensors, and other IoT devices.
-- Machine Learning
+- **Machine Learning**: Building and deploying AI models using machine learning algorithms, deep learning, and natural language processing.
-- Artificial Inteligence
+- **Artificial Intelligence**: Developing intelligent systems that can perform tasks that typically require human intelligence.
-- Hardwares (PC's)
+- **Hardwares**: Building, repairing, and upgrading PC's, laptops, and other computer hardware.
-- Technician (Phone Repairs, iOS & Android)
+- **Technician**: Repairing and troubleshooting iOS and Android devices, as well as other consumer electronics.

  **I am open to**:

-- Any collaboration work,
+- Collaborations in software development, web development, and digital productivity
-- Web development or Software Development,
+- Research internships and A.I projects
-- Research internships and A.I
+- Freelance work or consulting projects

-  **Email me**@
+  **Reach out to me**@
-- jundelmalazarte348@gmail.com
+- jundelmalazarte348@gmail.com (for clients who need my services)

 ## Tech Stack: